pacoispaco/microbirding/README.md

 # The apps

-There are two apps here.
+There are two apps in this repo.
 One is command line program `apget.py` which can get observations and info on species from the Artportalen Observations API and the Artportalen Species API.
 The other is a prototype web app interacts with the Artportalen API:s.

-Both programs use the same Python module "artportalen" for interacting with Artportalens API:s.
+Both programs use the same Python module **artportalen.py** for interacting with Artportalens API:s.

 ## The apget app